CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/01intro/introduction.md

 Asset Exchange involves coordinating the transfer of ownership of an asset in one [network](../../faq/faq.md#what-is-a-network) with a corresponding transfer of ownership in another.
 This enables two or more parties to swap assets across networks under pre-agreed exchange terms.

 #### Asset Transfer
 Asset Transfer involves moving the value of an asset from a source ledger to a destination ledger.
-It enables an asset in one network to be used inside applications in another.
+It enables assets in one network to be used inside applications in another.
 For instance, a user might want to transfer her ETH from Ethereum to Avalanche so she can use it as collateral in a lending protocol on Avalanche.
 This typically involves locking an asset in the source ledger and minting a synthetic representation on the destination ledger.

 #### General-purpose Messaging
 General-purpose messaging refers to the communication of any data across chains.
 It can enable asset exchanges and transfers but also orchestrate complex application behavior across chains for a broad range of use cases.
 Examples include coordinating and managing DAO governance and actions across chains.